Helmholtz-AI-Energy/propulate/docs/tut_propulator.rst

    You can find the corresponding ``Python`` script here: https://github.com/Helmholtz-AI-Energy/propulate/blob/master/tutorials/propulator_example.py

-The basic optimization mechanism in ``Propulate`` is that of Darwinian evolution, i.e., beneficial traits are selected, recombined, and mutated to breed more fit individuals.
+The basic optimization mechanism in ``Propulate`` |:dna:| is that of Darwinian evolution, i.e., beneficial traits are selected, recombined, and mutated to breed more fit individuals.
+Other optimizer flavors, like particle swarm optimization (PSO), covariance matrix adaptation evolution strategy (CMA-ES), and Nelder-Mead, are also available.
-To show you how ``Propulate`` works, we use its *basic asynchronous evolutionary optimizer* to minimize two-dimensional mathematical functions.
+To show you how ``Propulate`` |:dna:| works, we use its *basic asynchronous evolutionary optimizer* to minimize two-dimensional mathematical functions.
 Let us consider the sphere function: